umairtehami/Twitter-Social-Capital/README.md

 ## Setup

 To run this project, install it locally using the auto contened installer.
-It can be find in release section.
+[It can be find in release section](https://github.com/umairtehami/Twitter-Social-Capital/releases/tag/v1.0)

 ## Authors